Zum Inhalt springen

 The legally standardized right to object under Art.
 21 para.
 2 GDPR is effectively guaranteed.
 It is possible at any time for a visitor to a website on which etracker technology is used to object to the processing of their data.
 The associated transparency obligations can be complied with in every respect in accordance with the requirements of Art.
 13 and 14 GDPR.
 For this purpose, etracker provides pre-formulated sample texts.

 The actual data processing takes place exclusively and deliberately on a pseudonymized basis (presumably even anonymized).
 Pseudonymization is an effective means of reducing interference with the rights of the data subject.
 The IP address is shortened automatically at the earliest possible point in the processing and does not require any adjustment of the settings or the tracking code.
 This meets the requirements of Art.
 5 GDPR and its technical and organizational implementation in accordance with Art.
 25 GDPR, in particular Art.
 25 para.
-2 GDPR (privacy by default) are fulfilled.
+2 GDPR (privacy by default).
 “Information by which the personal data can be attributed to a specific data subject” (Art.
 4 No. 5 GDPR) is not stored in the web analytics system by default.
 Identifiers that would allow conclusions to be drawn about the person of the visitor are also not provided.

 As a processor, etracker operates as a separate, independent company from its headquarters and data center in Hamburg.
 In particular, there are no social relationships with companies outside the EU or in unsafe third countries, which would make it more difficult to protect the rights of data subjects.